pzhaojohnson/rna2drawer2/README.md

 The layout, bonds and styling of a drawing can all be customized within the app.
-Drawings are exported in PPTX and SVG formats such that all elements of a drawing (e.g., bases and bonds) are their own PPTX and SVG objects, allowing for even further manipulation in PowerPoint and vector graphics editors such as Adobe Illustrator.
+Drawings are exported in PPTX and SVG formats such that all elements of a drawing (e.g., bases and bonds) are individual PPTX and SVG objects, allowing for even further manipulation in PowerPoint and vector graphics editors such as Adobe Illustrator.

 This project is a successor to the [first version](https://github.com/pzhaojohnson/RNA2Drawer#rna2drawer) of RNA2Drawer,